dahln/daedalus/README.md

 dotnet clean
 dotnet build
 dotnet publish
-scp -r .\bin\Debug\net6.0\publish\\* pi@daedalusiot:/home/pi/daedalus
+scp -r .\bin\Debug\net6.0\publish\\* pi@climatepi:/home/pi/climatepi
 ```
- - Where 'daedalusiot' is the name of the raspberry pi.
+ - Where 'climatepiiot' is the name of the raspberry pi.
 Can use the ip address as well

 ____
 ### SETUP SERVER-- INSTALL THIS STUFF